sylwiavargas/schedules/Module1.md

 ## Week 1 Schedule

-Week one of every module is designated for you to get exposure to different topics that you will consolidate over the following weekend and the days before the code challenge.
-In Mod1Week1 you will:
+Week one of every module is designated for you to get exposure to different topics that you will consolidate over the following weekend and the days before the code challenge and then practice further in the project week.
+Usually, you will get **A LOT** of labs in the first days -- please know you will have time to finish them by the end of the week and focus initially on the priority ones.
+In Mod1 Week1 you will:
 - write your own classes,
-- create your own methods for strings,
 - use getter and setter methods for attributes,
 - add instance and class methods,
 - be able to check what `self` denotes,